National Enquirer parent explores possible sale of tabloid

 "Because of this focus, we feel the future opportunities with the tabloids can be best exploited by a different ownership," said American Media CEO David Pecker in a statement.

-American Media came under fire more recently from Amazon founder Bezos for what he said were threats to publish photos of him unless he stopped investigating how the tabloid obtained private exchanges between him and his mistress.
-Bezos accused the tabloid of blackmail in a public blog post.
+American Media came under fire this year from Amazon founder Bezos for what he said were threats to publish explicit photos of him following a January story on him that included lurid texts exchanged with his mistress, former TV anchor Lauren Sanchez.

-American Media recently refinanced hundreds of millions of dollars of debt after years of heavy borrowing and acquisitions.
+Bezos said the tabloid promised not to publish the photos if he stopped his private investigators from trying to find out how the tabloid obtained the texts.
+Bezos took to social media to accuse the National Enquirer of blackmailing him.

+An American Media attorney denied that the tabloid committed blackmail, but the attack from Bezos threatened potentially big legal costs and at a bad time for American Media.
+The company is struggling under a heavy debt load after years of borrowing to buy other publications.